...

 If you have a furnace making a whistling noise that sounds like a tea kettle, you are likely dealing with airflow restriction.

 Sometimes, my furnace is making a loud noise that sounds like a siren.
-This “howling” can happen if you a a high-efficiency filter (MERV 13+) in an older system that cannot handle the pressure.
+This “howling” can happen if you have a high-efficiency filter (MERV 13+) in an older system that cannot handle the pressure.

 Popping or “Oil Canning”